Tutorial

 Parallel Execution

 For large-scale experiments, running simulations sequentially can be time-consuming.
-Melodie provides two methods for parallel execution on multi-core machines, available on the Simulator object.
+Melodie provides a single parallel entry point on the Simulator object.

-This is the recommended and most robust method for parallelization in Melodie.
+This is the recommended high-level entry point for parallelization in Melodie.

 # In main.py, instead of simulator.run():